1914 System and Information Integrity Policy

 SI-2 Flaw Remediation

-5. Flaw remediation must be and is into the organizational configuration management process.
+4. Incorporate flaw remediation into the organizational configuration management process.

 SI-3 Malicious Code Protection